 We ordered a medium grey vanity for the bathroom, to play off the bead boarding detail that we were installing on the walls.
 The vanity came paired with a lovely Carrera marble countertop and undermounted sinks.
 The two together coordinated perfectly to create a nice contrast to the rest of the bathroom.
 The vanity set is from Costco, the 73″ Langley double vanity.
 (Check out a similar vanity by clicking here).
 It is complimented by a set of widespread faucets Pfister in Tuscan Bronze.

 I really like the look of wood-look ceramic tiles.
 I think they add a natural element to the room and help to ground the space.
 The 70/30 bricklay pattern we chose not only makes for a better installation, but I really like the subtle detail it adds to the decor.

 When shopping for bathroom lights, we tried to keep our desire for some farmhouse charm in mind.
 After many hours of online shopping, we choose these metal shade yard light style fixtures for above the vanity.
-They were a great buy from Lowe’s, the Langdon Mills 2-Light Putnam vanity light.
+They were a great buy, check out the Langdon Mills 2-Light Putnam vanity light.